bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/DOM-standard.md

 18. Let isParentConnected be parent’s [connected](https://dom.spec.whatwg.org/#connected).

-19. If node is [custom](https://dom.spec.whatwg.org/#concept-element-custom) and isParentConnected is true, then [enqueue a custom element callback reaction](https://html.spec.whatwg.org/multipage/custom-elements.html#enqueue-a-custom-element-callback-reaction) with node, callback name “`disconnectedCallback`”, and an empty argument list.
+19. If node is [custom](https://dom.spec.whatwg.org/#concept-element-custom) and isParentConnected is true, then [enqueue a custom element callback reaction](https://html.spec.whatwg.org/multipage/custom-elements.html#enqueue-a-custom-element-callback-reaction) with node, callback name "`disconnectedCallback`”, and an empty argument list.

     It is intentional for now that [custom](https://dom.spec.whatwg.org/#concept-element-custom) [elements](https://dom.spec.whatwg.org/#concept-element) do not get parent passed.
 This might change in the future if there is a need.

 20. For each [shadow-including descendant](https://dom.spec.whatwg.org/#concept-shadow-including-descendant) descendant of node, in [shadow-including tree order](https://dom.spec.whatwg.org/#concept-shadow-including-tree-order), then:

 21. Run the [removing steps](https://dom.spec.whatwg.org/#concept-node-remove-ext) with descendant.
-22. If descendant is [custom](https://dom.spec.whatwg.org/#concept-element-custom) and isParentConnected is true, then [enqueue a custom element callback reaction](https://html.spec.whatwg.org/multipage/custom-elements.html#enqueue-a-custom-element-callback-reaction) with descendant, callback name “`disconnectedCallback`”, and an empty argument list.
+22. If descendant is [custom](https://dom.spec.whatwg.org/#concept-element-custom) and isParentConnected is true, then [enqueue a custom element callback reaction](https://html.spec.whatwg.org/multipage/custom-elements.html#enqueue-a-custom-element-callback-reaction) with descendant, callback name "`disconnectedCallback`”, and an empty argument list.
-23. For each [inclusive ancestor](https://dom.spec.whatwg.org/#concept-tree-inclusive-ancestor) inclusiveAncestor of parent, and then [for each](https://infra.spec.whatwg.org/#list-iterate) registered of inclusiveAncestor’s [registered observer list](https://dom.spec.whatwg.org/#registered-observer-list), if registered’s [options](https://dom.spec.whatwg.org/#registered-observer-options)\[“`[subtree](https://dom.spec.whatwg.org/#dom-mutationobserverinit-subtree)`”\] is true, then [append](https://infra.spec.whatwg.org/#list-append) a new [transient registered observer](https://dom.spec.whatwg.org/#transient-registered-observer) whose [observer](https://dom.spec.whatwg.org/#registered-observer-observer) is registered’s [observer](https://dom.spec.whatwg.org/#registered-observer-observer), [options](https://dom.spec.whatwg.org/#registered-observer-options) is registered’s [options](https://dom.spec.whatwg.org/#registered-observer-options), and [source](https://dom.spec.whatwg.org/#transient-registered-observer-source) is registered to node’s [registered observer list](https://dom.spec.whatwg.org/#registered-observer-list).
+23. For each [inclusive ancestor](https://dom.spec.whatwg.org/#concept-tree-inclusive-ancestor) inclusiveAncestor of parent, and then [for each](https://infra.spec.whatwg.org/#list-iterate) registered of inclusiveAncestor’s [registered observer list](https://dom.spec.whatwg.org/#registered-observer-list), if registered’s [options](https://dom.spec.whatwg.org/#registered-observer-options)\["`[subtree](https://dom.spec.whatwg.org/#dom-mutationobserverinit-subtree)`”\] is true, then [append](https://infra.spec.whatwg.org/#list-append) a new [transient registered observer](https://dom.spec.whatwg.org/#transient-registered-observer) whose [observer](https://dom.spec.whatwg.org/#registered-observer-observer) is registered’s [observer](https://dom.spec.whatwg.org/#registered-observer-observer), [options](https://dom.spec.whatwg.org/#registered-observer-options) is registered’s [options](https://dom.spec.whatwg.org/#registered-observer-options), and [source](https://dom.spec.whatwg.org/#transient-registered-observer-source) is registered to node’s [registered observer list](https://dom.spec.whatwg.org/#registered-observer-list).

 24. If *suppress observers flag* is unset, then [queue a tree mutation record](https://dom.spec.whatwg.org/#queue-a-tree-mutation-record) for parent with « », « node », oldPreviousSibling, and oldNextSibling.